 Active parenting can have significant benefits for children’s development and family dynamics.

-Example: He might take part in daily parenting tasks, like helping with homework or bedtime routines, and makes sure to be involved in decision-making about the children’s education and wellbeing.
+Example: He might take part in daily parenting tasks, like helping with homework or bedtime routines, and make sure to be involved in decision-making about the children’s education and well-being.

 In Coping Skills and Resilience